Get involved to have your say

 Glebe Community Action Group

-The Glebe Community Action Group meets on the last Wednesday of the month at the Old Fire Station, 113 Mitchell Street, in Glebe from 6pm, to discuss community issues including crime and safety, street cleaning, graffiti removal and beautification.
+The Glebe Community Action Group meets on the last Wednesday of the month at the Old Fire Station, 113 Mitchell Street, in Glebe from 6pm.
+The group discusses community issues including crime and safety, street cleaning, graffiti removal and beautification.

 Glebe Point Residents Group